 If you’re new to Lp(a), I suggest a quick detour to my recent podcast interview with Dr. Joel Kahn, author of Lp(a): The Heart’s Silent Killer.

 However, in my case, I am one of the lucky ones.
-I have elevated Lp(a), but only modestly, and I have had it measured where it fell in the green at 72 nmol/L. By contrast, after this egg experiment my Lp(a) hit 113 nmol/L, which is not where I want it.
+I have elevated Lp(a), but only modestly, and I have had it measured where it fell in the green at 72 nmol/L. By contrast, after this egg experiment my Lp(a) hit 113 nmol/L, which is higher risk.

 Since Lp(a) is a cholesterol rich particle, it seems that my egg intake plays a role in my serum levels of Lp(a).
 The combination of hyper-absorbing cholesterol, combined with a genetic predisposition to elevated Lp(a) leaves me more cautious with how much dietary cholesterol I consume.

-I fully get that this experiment is less than scientific, however, I have seen the reverse pattern, with Lp(a) moving incrementally lower when I have been more hawkish with cholesterol in past times.
+In my past blood draws, I have seen Lp(a) moving incrementally lower when I have been more hawkish with cholesterol.

 John's Lp(a) progress